luisdfonseca/dotfiles/tmux/README.md

 **Converting a Pane to a Window**:

 - If you already have two panes and want to move one to a new window, you can "break" the pane.
 Press Ctrl+b followed by !.
 This will convert the current pane into a new window.

+** Enter Copy Mode**: You can do this by pressing Ctrl-b followed by [.

+** Navigate the History**: First, you need to enter the copy mode in tmux. you can use the arrow keys (Up, Down, Left, Right) to navigate through the history.
+Alternatively, you can also use Page Up and Page Down to scroll faster.